geodesign/django-raster/docs/parser.rst

 but instead of making a regular web request, it accesses the file using boto3.

+Note that for requester pays bucket this might incur charges even if the requester is not the owner of the bucket.

 Raster Tile Creation
 --------------------
 Upon uploading a file, django-raster automatically parses the raster file.
 The